pwt/SonosKeyController/README.md

 ## Usage

 The file `config.py` needs to be edited for your needs.
 See the steps within the file.
 The script is run using `python sonoskeycontroller.py`.

-## Support

-Just raise a GitHub issue if you'd like help with anything.
-I'll respond as promptly as I can.

 ## Automatic Startup (Linux)